 Click here for the Second Degree Program of Study

-Applicants who complete at least one-half of the required lower division coursework in residence at UA will be given preference for promotion to the upper division.
-Transfer students are defined as those students who have completed less than 32 hours of the required lower-division coursework at The University of Alabama.
-Transfer students are not granted preference for promotion.
 The Capstone College of Nursing baccalaureate program is a high demand, limited access program.
-Due to limited enrollment in the upper division and a large number of applications, many qualified transfer applicants are unable to be admitted to our upper division courses.
+Due to limited enrollment in the upper division and a large applicant pool, many qualified transfer applicants are unable to be admitted to our upper division courses.
 The Capstone College of Nursing is unable to provide any predictions regarding the acceptance or denial of any applicant.

 Lower Division BSN Advising: